Abramovich leads $30 million investment round in Music Messenger app

-JERUSALEM A mobile phone app that allows users to send music to each another for free has raised $30 million (20.12 million pounds)from private investors including Russian billionaire and Chelsea football club owner Roman Abramovich.
+JERUSALEM A mobile phone app that allows users to send music to each another for free has raised $30 million from private investors including Russian billionaire and Chelsea soccer club owner Roman Abramovich.

 Music Messenger, co-founded by Israeli entrepreneur O.D.
 Kobo and launched seven months ago, said on Tuesday Abramovich had invested $15 million.